It seems like every day we hear about another top athlete turning to a plant-based diet to improve their performance.

 If distance runners are looking for a way to improve endurance and performance, they need only look to the Kenyan runners.

-If you follow athletics or have ever watched a marathon, you'll know that the Kenyans are by far the best long distance runners in the world: See Mary Keitany (36) and Eliud Kipchoge (33 – reported to be much older) for reference.
+If you follow athletics or have ever watched a marathon, you'll know that the Kenyans are by far the best long distance runners in the world: See Mary Keitany (36) and Eliud Kipchoge (34 – reported to be older) for reference.

-The diet of the Kenyan runners became of interest to me when my brother returned from a Kenyan training camp.
+The diet of the Kenyan runners became of interest to me when my brother began attending a Kenyan training camp where the top Kenyan runners, including Kipchoge train.

-He, along with his wife, is a keen runner and participates in 5ks to full marathons.
+He, along with his wife, is a keen runner and participates in races from 5k's to full marathons.

 Since finding distance running in his late 30s, he has graduated towards a primarily plant-based diet, cutting out lots of processed foods and lowering his meat and dairy intake; though he is not fully plant-based.